 Information is Beautiful

 Information is Beautiful is a library of pre-built data visualizations.
-Visualizations are constantly updated, revised, and rotated to reflect accuracy and current climate.
+Visualizations are constantly updated, revised, and rotated to reflect accuracy and the current climate.

 Information is Beautiful’s mission is to help the public make more informed decisions and therefore everything is downloadable.
 These visualizations are an easy way to add striking and informative visuals to internal presentations.